dgroomes/kafka-playground/streams/README.md

      > org.apache.kafka.streams.errors.TaskCorruptedException: Tasks [2_1] are corrupted and hence needs to be re-initialized

      Stop the Kafka broker if it is already running.
-Use the following command to clean up the stateful data files.
+Use the `cleanState` command to clean up the stateful data files.
 And then you may start the Kafka broker again.
-   * ```shell
-     cleanState
-     ```
-4. Create the topics
+3. Create the topics
    * Open a new terminal and create the input, intermediate, and output Kafka topics with the following command:
    * ```shell
      createTopics
      ```
-5. Build and run the program:
+4. Build and run the program:
    * ```shell
      build && run
      ```
-6. Produce and consume messages
+5. Produce and consume messages
    * In a new terminal, start a consumer process which will eventually receive messages on the output Kafka topic.
-Use
-     the following command:
+Use the following command:
    * ```shell